 Panther Chameleons have proven to do well in screen cages.
 They have been kept that way for decades.
 But it would be difficult to reach their optimal conditions in a screen cage in the typical human household.
 A daytime humidity of 50%-60% is challenging unless a number of the sides are solid.
 A cage with at least three solid sides would allow greater humidity control.
 These cages can be purchased or a screen cage may be lined with shower curtain or plastic tarp.

 House panther chameleons individually.

 Panther Chameleons are housed in the Forest Edge style cage interior.
 A forest edge cage provides the open basking area and the densely leafy area where they can retreat, hide, and feel safe.
 This retreat area is critical for their well being.
-Notice in the pair of cages shown here that there are distinct open and leafy areas.
+Notice in the cage shown here that there are distinct open and leafy areas.
 This is what a Forest Edge cage will look like.
 The most overlooked aspect of a chameleon cage is the visual retreat where the chameleon can hide away when they desire privacy.
 This is critical for creating an effective chameleon environment.

 Panther Chameleons live in coastal regions so warm and humid conditions are expected.
 And ambient temperature of mid to high 70s F is sufficient with a basking temperature in the mid 80s F. The nighttime temperature can comfortably be in the high 60s F.

-A lower nighttime temperature in the mid 60s F to low 70s F is normal and healthy for your Panther Chameleon.
+A lower nighttime temperature in the low 60s F to low 70s F is normal and healthy for your Panther Chameleon.
 But your chameleon will need to warm up in the morning to get a good start on the day.
 In the wild, chameleons look to the sun rise and bask until their body temperature is sufficient for optimal hunting, digestion, and general function.